 Students will develop skills in effective oral and written communications in the biological sciences.
-Emphasis will be placed on student learning styles, how to prepare an effective lecture or research seminar, effective use of presentation technologies and effective scientific writing.
+Emphasis will be placed on how to prepare an effective lecture or research seminar, effective use of presentation technologies and effective scientific writing.

 BIO 501.
 Workshops in Biology.
 1-3 credits.